min2ha/ukwa-site/content/target/69190/index.en.md

   "subject": "Sports Collection"
 }

-# Wembley Stadium and the future of English football inquiry - publications

 Oral evidence session on 18 July.
 Written evidence published.
 Deadline for further written submissions has been extended to 24 July 2018.